caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 All analyses include a variety of tradeoffs, and the downsides of the issues listed above are often mitigated by the multiple upsides of a ML bootstrap analysis framework.
 It also greatly helps that there are decades of experience with such analyses that help contextualize and interpret ML bootstrap results.
 This work has also produced ML methods and software packages that are highly optimized for computational efficiency, enabling the routine application of these approaches to very large datasets.

-Another analysis framework, Bayesian statistics, directly addresses all of the issues listed above.
+Another analysis framework, Bayesian statistics, directly addresses all of the issues listed above [@holder2003, @huelsenbeck2001mrbayes, @larget1999markov].
 Rather than focus on a single "best" topology, it provides a set of hypotheses consistent with the data.
 The frequencies of these hypotheses in the sample are the expected probabilities of the hypotheses given the data.
 These frequencies have a clear probabilistic interpretation, unlike the bootstrap support values.
 Bayesian statistics and likelihood have deep mathematical connections, so we will be able to build directly on the foundation established in previous chapters.

 ## Bayesian statistics